icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 Memorials have named him "The Father of Icing" ([findagrave.com](https://www.findagrave.com/memorial/223638554/porter-jewett-perkins)) ([obits.cleveland.com](https://obits.cleveland.com/us/obituaries/cleveland/name/porter-perkins-obituary?id=7948722)).

-As is said in the [Welcome Post]({filename}introduction.md), I once shook hands with Porter Perkins, circa 1993.
+As I said in the [Welcome Post]({filename}introduction.md), I once shook hands with Porter Perkins, circa 1993.
 I also saw and heard him at a few meetings.
 That was my only direct link to the NACA era.